Trump bars banks from buying Venezuela state bonds

 The White House announced Friday that President Trump has signed an executive order imposing new sanctions on Venezuela.

-The action bars U.S. banks from buying new bonds from the Venezuelan government and its state oil company PDVSA, or Petroleos de Venezuela.
+The action bars U.S. citizens and banks from buying new bonds from the Venezuelan government or its state oil company Petroleos de Venezuela, or PDVSA.
 The order also limits the trading of some existing bonds that are owned by Venezuela's public sector.

 "We will not stand by as Venezuela crumbles," the White House said in a statement.